uofa-cmput404/uofa-cmput404.github.io/content/labs/lab-5.md

 Create a static page using [Pelican](https://blog.getpelican.com/), or write plain html.
 Deploy using [GitHub pages](https://pages.github.com/).
 Learn to style the basic theme.

-Create a text file `lab5-${ccid}.txt` containing answers to the questions and submit to *Lab 5* on eClass.
+Answers to the questions should be submitted to *Lab 5* on eClass.
 Feel free to follow along with the [official documentation](https://docs.getpelican.com/en/stable/quickstart.html).

 *aside*: These lab instructions are currently using Pelican and hosted on Github Pages!